Wilderness Adventure Therapy Training

 We also understand the cathartic properties of the natural world and how carefully facilitated outdoor adventures can be the catalyst for positive change and healing.

-Dr Simon Crisp and Dr Peta Hoffmann (another ex Outward Bounder and Psychologist) have teamed up with Outward Bound Australia to address the knowledge gap for outdoor leaders; social workers; school teachers; youth workers; behaviour support teachers; and others working with challenging clients; between their existing skillset and the specialised training required to deliver adventure therapy programs through these Adventure Therapy Training courses:
+Dr Simon Crisp and Dr Peta Hoffmann (another Outward Bound alumni and Psychologist) have teamed up with Outward Bound Australia to address the knowledge gap for outdoor leaders; social workers; school teachers; youth workers; behaviour support teachers; and others working with challenging clients; between their existing skillset and the specialised training required to deliver adventure therapy programs through these Adventure Therapy Training courses:

 - Psychological First Response